Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 You are given the sizes of angles of a simple quadrilateral (in degrees) A, B, C and D, in some order along its perimeter.
 Determine whether the quadrilateral is cyclic.

 Note: A quadrilateral is cyclic if and only if the sum of opposite angles is 180∘.

+DAY 40:
+Watching Movies at 2x
+Chef started watching a movie that runs for a total of X minutes.

+Chef has decided to watch the first Y minutes of the movie at twice the usual speed as he was warned by his friends that the movie gets interesting only after the first Y minutes.

+How long will Chef spend watching the movie in total?

+Note: It is guaranteed that Y is even.